jmaasch/sanzo/README.md

 my_quad <- sanzo.quad("c252")
 ```

+Assignment is optional.
 Examples of direct use in base R and ggplot2 figures are shown below.

 #### Use with base R.